AlexaYuqinD/Knowledge-Graph-for-Activities-of-Investor-Relations/README.md

 ### Methods
 #### (i) Based on Rules
-Note: for entity, attribute and relation extraction.
+Note: for entity, attribute and relationship extraction.

 #### (ii) BiLSTM-CRF
 Note: only for named entity extraction (people and companies).